Modern Jewish Life

 - Klutz: A clumsy person.

-- Mazel Tov: Literally means “good luck” but it is an expression used to express “congratulations”.
+- Mazel Tov: Literally means “good luck” but it's an expression for “congratulations”.

 - Meshugina: Craziness.